wandb/docs/docs/guides/launch/setup-launch-sagemaker.md

 <!-- Alternatively, you can use environment variables to specify your  -->

-### Agent polls within AWS (such EC2)
+### Agent polls within AWS (such as EC2)
-Create an IAM instance role if you want the agent to poll within an AWS service such as Amazon Elastic Compute Container.
+You can use an instance role to provide permissions to the agent if you want to run the agent within an AWS service like EC2.